 Let's Take Blogging As An Example

-There are thousands of blogs started every day, but very few will ever be noticed.
+There are thousands of blogs started every day, but very few will get noticed.

-The reason for that is because blogs are very easy to start.
+The reason for that is because blogs are elementary to start.
 They require a minimal investment, just some hosting space, a Wordpress theme and you are good to go; nothing stands between you and the Nobel peace prize!

-Having the idea and setting up a blog is the easiest parts of making it.
+Having the idea and setting up a blog is the most straightforward part of making it.
 The hard part is writing the stuff that will interest people and then adding your posts consistently and sticking to a regular publishing schedule to yield results.

 And that means adding two or three posts every week, for several years, for years to come.

 That is the reality and the consistency required to make it successful.

 Blogs are one of the harder business plans to bring to fruition because of the amount of creativity and time that they require to create; they are simple to set up but difficult to execute correctly.

 Consistently working on your project takes discipline and requires that you get into the habit of working at it regularly.

 It doesn't matter what the hours are.
 It just matters that you schedule the time and consistently work at it.